A California Girl’s Wine Tasting In Tuscany-A Love Story

 However, nothing beats unexpected spontaneity.
 Like John Lennon once said, “Life is what happens when you’re busy making other plans.”

 I will recommend this…..rent a car and learn how to drive a stick!
+And, make sure you get a compact car.

 Book A Cultural Wine Tour In Tuscany